I woke up because a warm hand was holding my hand which was dangling over the bed.

 He didn't apologise; he didn't need to.
 When we understand causes and conditions, why things are the way they are, it's easier to see the impersonal nature of our expression during our sojourn on Earth.
 We don't own much of the blame we apportion to ourselves and others.

-I asked him, "were you there?"
+I asked him, "were you there in the room in your last days?"

 He knew exactly what I meant and he replied with a smile that he was.

 I cried because I knew he was.
-He knew how much he was loved by those present in the last days.

 Before this visit, the first messages from Dad came soon after his passing.
 This was unexpected.